Updated September 2024–Like other large cities, Dublin can be expensive.

 Original Dublin – while this tour company offers several fee-paying tours, if you're really watching your wallet, the Free/Original Walking Tour of Dublin will give you a good introduction to the city.

-Included in the itinerary are many Dublin landmarks, including Trinity College, Viking Dublin sites, Christ Church Cathedral, Dublin Castle, and much more.
+Included in the itinerary are many Dublin landmarks, including Trinity College, several Viking Dublin sites, Christ Church Cathedral, Dublin Castle, and much more.

 Their Spanish-speaking tour is also free.